nddpj00/sup-sup-away/README.md

     -   #### Colour Scheme
         -   The main background is off-white #f3f0ef.
 The finder tool includes orange for the buttons and some backgrounds hsl(27, 88%, 66%);.
 Otherwise, the majority of the remainder is made up of photography.
     -   #### Typography
-        -   The main headings use a font called 'Ranchers' including the H1 hero and the h2 heading at the beginning of each paragraph.
+        -   The main headings used a font called 'Ranchers' including the H1 hero and the h2 heading at the beginning of each paragraph.
 It's typical of the 1950s, used on posters and designed to be big - for maximum effect.
 I felt it worked well for a surfing feel of the site.
 The Montserrat font is used for the paragraphs throughout the website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
     -   #### Imagery
         -   I chose photographs that either had a sepia, vintage tone about them or had scenes of attractive landscapes.
 This was to give the site an overall style that links in with the font and compliments the overall retro, surf style.